crypteex/IT-Project-Management/README.md

 Integrate with social media platforms and online news outlets.
 Support data privacy, cybersecurity, and multilingual adaptability.
 Improve public digital literacy and media transparency

-Contribution of mine is:
-• Created the Project Charter defining goals, scope, and stakeholders.
-• Built a detailed Gantt Chart outlining all project phases from initiation to deployment.
-• Identified and assessed key risks in the Risk Register, with strategies to mitigate or manage each.
-• Designed a Probability–Impact Matrix and Impact Value Criteria to rank and prioritize risks.
-• Defined response strategies for each risk (mitigation, avoidance, acceptance, or transference).